Somaschi Fathers: History

 In 1532, the priests Alessandro Besuzio and Agostino Bariso joined the charitable labors of Jerome Emiliani, a converted former soldier from Venice.
 Emiliani founded the religious order called the "Company of the Servants of the Poor" in 1534, calling together his collaborators and companions for a general assembly.
 This handful of laymen and priests adopted an organized structure for the movement of religious and social reform started by Jerome in 1529 in Venice.
-Their goal was to dedicate themselves to the care, assistance, promotion of poor, orphans, abandoned youth, sick, etc., to any kind of works of mercy, and to any pastoral ministry according to the instructions of the bishops.
+In the rule of this congregation, Emiliani stated the principal work of the community was the care of orphans, poor and sick.

 Jerome placed the motherhouse at Somascha, a secluded hamlet between Milan and Bergamo.
+Devoted to the guardian angels, Emiliani entrusted the congregation to the protection of the Virgin, the Holy Spirit and the Archangel Raphael.
 The group was recognized by the papal nuncio to the Republic of Venice in 1535.
-Jerome Emiliani died at dawn on 8 February 1537, (and was canonized in 1767).
+Jerome Emiliani died on 8 February 1537, (and was canonized in 1767).

 After the death of Jerome the community was about to disband, but was kept together by Angelo Marco Gambarana, who had been chosen superior.
 It was approved by Pope Paul III in 1540, and confirmed by Pius IV in 1563.
 In 1568 the community was constituted a religious order, according to the Rule of St. Augustine, with solemn vows, by Pius V with the name of Somascan Regular Clerics.
 At this time the first Constitutions were issued to define a common lifestyle for all its members, both lay and clergy.

-In 1547 the Somascans were briefly united with the Theatines, but as the care of orphans was different from the purpose of the latter community, they separated in 1554.
+In 1547, the Somascans were briefly united with the Theatines, but as the care of orphans was different from the purpose of the latter community, they separated in 1554.
 In 1569 the first six members made their profession, and Gambarana was made first superior general.
-Great favour was shown to the order by St. Charles Borromeo, and he gave it the church of St. Mayeul at Pavia, from which church the order takes its official name "Clerici regulares S. Majoli Papiae congregationis Somaschae".
+Great favour was shown to the order by Archbishop of Milan Charles Borromeo, who gave it the church of St. Mayeul at Pavia, from which church the order takes its official name "Clerici regulares S. Majoli Papiae congregationis Somaschae".

 Later the education of youth was put into the programme of the order, and the colleges at Rome and Pavia became renowned.
 It spread into Austria and Switzerland, and before the great Revolution it had 119 houses in its four provinces: Rome, Lombardy, Venice, and France.